The engine that powers sustainable organisations

 The energy sector is going through a reckoning as it navigates the pressures of the energy transition.
 As both a contributor of climate change and facilitator of a low carbon economy, the sector has a delicate balancing act to manage as the time of peak oil arrives.
 With investors and lenders interested in the way oil and gas companies are responding to the physical and transition risks of climate change, the industry’s greatest ESG challenge is undoubtedly related to the energy trilemma.

-For an industry characterised by high exposure to climate factors, the number one ESG performance indicator the public will be looking at is climate related, such as transition strategies, risk assessments, and GHG emissions.
-The challenge in reporting climate-related information is, firstly, understanding and collecting climate-related data which is a new frontier for reporting, and secondly, defining the boundaries for measuring such information.
+For an industry characterised by high exposure to climate factors, the number one ESG performance indicator is climate-related.
+Transition strategies, risk assessments, and GHG emissions will be important.
+The two main challenges in reporting climate-related information are:

 Boundaries between upstream and downstream activities need to be clearly defined as they often have completely different value chains and processes.
-In the process, ESG-related risks and opportunities in Joint Venture (JV) operations should also be covered where material.
+The process should also cover ESG-related risks and opportunities in Joint Venture (JV) operations where material.
 Technologies to track and manage the data can help with ensuring the information collected from these sources are up to standard.